 The function of a Columbarium is to provide a location for the interment of cremated remains.
-We have two at St. Mary's -- one in our Chapel and one in our courtyard garden.
-It is also possible for in ground interment of ashes.
+We have two at St. Mary's -- one in our Chapel and one in our Courtyard.

 Life's Big Events